 Chrome Development Tools

 Chrome Development Tools are a set of web developer utilities that help engineers and developers from all web development technologies quickly edit web pages and visualize its changes, and fix issues that occur during runtime to build better websites.
 For React applications, the Performance section helps distinguish which components are loading and how long rendering times are impacted.

 LoadView Approach to Optimizing React App Performance

 LoadView takes web app testing to the next level by utilizing the EveryStep Web Recorder, a powerful scripting tool that simulates client-side operations with websites and web applications to test complex user paths and scenarios.
 The EveryStep Web Recorder can capture complex interactions like mouse clicks, hovers, and movements, on-page image and text validation, menu selections, and much more.
 Moreover, testers can load custom data to simulate the same actions from multiple users such as account logins, sorting and filtering information, or test dynamic behaviors.
 Developers can dive deeper into the tests and manually edit the performance script using C# to automate the execution of repetitive tasks within then application.

 Load Testing Applications Written in React.js: Conclusion

 React is one of today’s most on-demand front-end development tools.
 Its component-based development structure reduces development time and proposes the chance for developers to reuse code in an efficient manner.
 However, it is not enough to rely on the library’s fast execution time.
 Development teams must use performance monitoring tools, like React DevTools, to successfully identify performance issues and take proper actions to optimize their applications, and the LoadView EveryStep Web Recorder to accurately replicate user paths and scenarios to diagnose hidden bottlenecks that can potentially be slowing web app response time and deteriorating the user experience.
 You can try the EveryStep Web Recorder right now to start scripting user actions within your React applications and upload them for load testing within the LoadView platform.

-Sign up for the LoadView free trial and get $20 in load testing credits to get started today!
+Sign up for the LoadView free trial and get up to 5 free load tests to get started today!